lyra/plugin-odoo/README.rst

   Odoo will update the applications list on startup.

-In your Odoo administrator interface, browse to "Applications" tab, delete "Applications" filter from search field and search for "lyragw" keyword.
+In your Odoo administrator interface, browse to "Applications" tab, delete "Applications" filter from search field and search for "lyra" keyword.
 Click "Install" (or "Upgrade") button of the "Lyra Collect Payment Acquirer" module.

 Configuration